Introduction: Henry Valentine Clouse is known as a Bedford County gunsmith from census records.

 1863-1881: The 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" indicates that George Clouse's brother Henry Valentine Clouse was in South Woodbury Township from 1863 to 1881.

-1864: The following death certificate indicates that a son David B. Clouse was born to Henry V. Clouse on February 22, 1864.
+1864: The 1870 and 1880 censuses indicate that Herman V. and Barbara A. Clouse had a son named David who was born circa 1864-1865.
+The following death certificate indicates that a son David B. Clouse was born to Henry V. Clouse on February 22, 1864.
 David's tombstone in the Rays Cove Christian Church Cemetery in Bedford County, Pennsylvania indicates he was born in 1864 and died in 1942.

 1870: A 63-year-old Henry V. Clouse is enumerated in West Providence Township, Bedford County in the 1870 federal census.
 In the same household were 46-year-old Barbara A Clause, 18-year-old Philip Clause, 16-year-old Frora ann (i.e. Florian) Clause, 14-year-old William Clause, 11-year-old Catharine Clause, 8-year-old Theodore Clause, 6-year-old David Clause, and 3-year-old Samuel Clause.